Forbes

 Automation only works if the underlying systems can actually talk to each other reliably.
 Integration provides that technical foundation, letting automated processes span applications, teams, and organizational boundaries.

-By coordinating how data and events move between systems, integration supports automation scenarios like order fulfillment, invoicing, supply chain coordination, and employee onboarding.
-It also helps organizations scale automation safely, maintaining visibility and control as automated processes grow in scope.
+Integration coordinates how data and events move between systems.
+That is what makes order fulfillment, invoicing, supply chain updates, and employee onboarding automatic.
+It also helps companies scale automation safely, maintaining visibility and control as automated processes grow in scope.

 How Enterprise Integration Improves Decision-Making and Analytics